MTD Is Live. Don't Fall Behind! Start Today for Free. Register Now

 The Final Declaration: 31 January 2028

-After completing four quarterly updates for the 2026/27 tax year, you must submit a Final Declaration by 31 January 2028.
-This replaces the Self Assessment annual tax return and is submitted through your MTD software only — HMRC's online filing route is closed to MTD users from April 2026.
+After four quarterly updates for the 2026-27 tax year, you submit a Final Declaration by 31 January 2028.
+This replaces the Self Assessment return and goes through MTD software, as HMRC's online filing route is not available to MTD users.

 The Final Declaration is where you confirm all income across the year, correct any provisional quarterly figures, claim allowances and reliefs, and include non-qualifying income such as employment, dividends, or capital gains.